arjun-thakor/Python-web-scraping-top-rated-IMDB-movies/README.md

-# Getting and Visualizing stock data using Python
+# Web scraping IMDB Top rated movies using Python

-This code explores the yfinance library to get stock data from yahoo finance, and altair to visualize the data.
+Simple python script that scrape movies data and export to csv, excel and HTML table using Python libraries such as BeautifulSoup, Requests, Pandas and NumPy.

 ![](Chart.png)